William Bourke Cockran: U.S. House of Representatives

 Cockran was a member of the commission to revise the judiciary article of the New York Constitution in 1890.

+1896 presidential election

 In 1896, Cockran publicly broke with the Democratic Party, opposing the Free Silver platform of presidential candidate William Jennings Bryan.
 Cockran campaigned instead for Republican William McKinley, helping to bring Gold Democrats over to McKinley's winning coalition.

 In 1900, Cockran returned to the Democratic Party, supporting Bryan's second presidential campaign.